geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 18. If either of the two new groups do not appear in the **Active groups** list, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
 You may need to wait an additional few minutes for both groups to appear.

 	**Note:** The IT admins group does not have a group email address because it's a Security group.
 Two additional group types are Mail-enabled Security groups and Distribution groups.
-We did not use either of these group types in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas Microsoft 365 groups and Security groups usually take just a matter of minutes to appear.
+Neither of these group types were used in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas Microsoft 365 groups and Security groups usually take just a matter of minutes to appear.

 19. You’re now ready to add members to the groups.
-In the list of **Active groups**, select the **Inside Sales** group, which opens a window for the group.
+In the list of **Active groups**, select the **Inside Sales** group.

-20. In the **Inside Sales** group window, select the **Members** tab.
+20. In the **Inside Sales** pane that appears, the **General** tab is displayed by default.
+Select the **Members** tab.

-21. Under the **Members** section, you can see the two owners (Allan and Patti), but you can also see that there are zero (0) members.
-Select **View all and manage members** to add members to the group.
+21. The **Members** tab displays sections for the Owners and the Members.
+Under the **Owners** section, you can see the two owners (Allan and Patti).
+Under the **Members** section, you can see that there are zero (0) members.
+Under this section, select **View all and manage members** to add members to the group.

-22. In the **Inside Sales** group window, select **+ Add members**.
-This displays the list of current users.
+22. In the **Inside Sales** group window that appears, select **+ Add members**.
+This displays the list of active Microsoft 365 users.

-23. In the list of users, select **Diego Siciliani** and **Lynne Robbins**, and then scroll to the bottom and select **Save**.
+23. In the list of users, select the check boxes for **Diego Siciliani** and **Lynne Robbins**, and then at the bottom of the window select **Save**.

 24. Select **Close**.
 This displays the list of users for this group.
 Select **Close** again.